maxbundscherer/prototype-scala-raft/README.md

     - ``(Uninitialized)``: Not initialized
     - ``Follower`` (Default behavior): Waiting for heartbeats from leader-node with hashCode from data.
 If local stored data's hashCode is not equal to leader-node data's hashCode the node synchronizes with leader-node.
 If there is no heartbeat from leader-node in configured randomized interval received, the node is changing to candidate-behavior.
     - ``Candidate``: The candidate requests votes from all followers and votes for himself.
-If he gets the majority in configured interval, he become the leader.
-If not he become follower again.
+If he gets the majority in configured interval, he becomes the leader.
+If not he becomes follower again.
     - ``Leader``: The leader is sending continuous heartbeats to all followers with hashCode from his stored data.
 The leader is the only node that is allowed to write data.
     - ``(Sleep)``: Is used for simulating leader-crashes (triggered by crashIntervalHeartbeats in normal run or by SimulateLeaderCrash in test run).
 In this behavior the node does not respond to non-debug-messages.
 After configured downtime the node is changing to follower-behavior.